Best and Worst Driving Cities in the US

 It’s possible that there’s something in the water in Massachusetts when it comes to poor driving: three of the top 10 spots on lists of worst drivers by accident rates are commanded by the state’s large cities.
 After Boston, the Western Massachusetts city of Springfield offers drivers a crash every 5.7 years on average, and the mid-state city on the hills, Worcester, sees drivers crash every 4.5 years on average.
 (You’d understand if you’ve experienced Kelly Square.)
 Just to the south, Providence, Rhode Island laps up a top spot with crashes every 5.9 years on average, which perhaps they can attribute to Massachusetts drivers passing through.

-Baltimore and Washington D.C. having the highest vehicle accident statistics
+Baltimore and Washington D.C.
+Has the Highest Vehicle Accident Statistics

 If tales of the DC Beltway have reached your ears it will come as no surprise that Baltimore and Washington D.C. are neck-and-neck in vehicle accident statistics.
 Baltimore drivers are likely to have an accident every 4.7 years, and Washington D.C. drivers are due for accidents every 4.9 years.
 And not far away, Philadelphians are averaging a crash every 6.3 years.